Vyral/greg-mcdaniel/_drafts/new-listings-may-soon-flood-the-market.md

 {% include youtube.html %}

-A tsunami of unknown listings may be coming to your neighborhood.
-Here’s what you need to know.
+<center>A tsunami of unknown listings may be coming to your neighborhood.
+Here’s what you need to know.</center>

 A tsunami of unknown listings may be coming to your neighborhood.